ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-2.md

 source-code documentation tool for the C programming language.
-In [part 1](/blog/2020-01-21-creating-cdoc-part-1.html) we created the skeleton for our program and stubbed out the documentation code with a pseudo-`cat` implementation.
+In [part 1](/blog/2020-01-21-creating-cdoc-part-1.html) we created the skeleton for our program and stubbed out the documentation code with a pseudo-`cat` clone.
-In this post we will define the shape of our documentation language and prepare ourselves for writing `cdoc`'s parser.
+In this post we will define the shape of our documentation language and prepare ourselves for writing `cdoc`'s parsing and output logic.

 ## ~~Ripping off~~ Borrowing from Doxygen
 Over the past several years of using Doxygen I have settled into a particular